-The information regarding the Service and Assessment Plan in this Limited Offering Memorandum has been provided by David Taussig & Associates, Inc. and has been included in reliance upon the authority of such firm as experts in the field of development planning and finance.
+The information regarding the Service and Assessment Plan in this Limited Offering Memorandum has been provided byDTA and has been included in reliance upon the authority of such firm as experts in the field of development planning and finance.

 The information regarding the Appraisal in this Limited Offering Memorandum has been provided by Integra Realty Resources - DFW, and has been included in reliance upon the authority of such firm as experts in the field of the appraisal of real property.